berndab/review_analysis/README.md

 # Amazon Vine Review Bias Analysis

-3093660

 ## Analysis of Vine Verses Non-Vine Reviews
 ### Sample: All Reviews
-To determine if Vine reviews are biased, the Amazon review data for electronics was analyzed using SQL queries.
-First, the review data was analyzed to determine the percentage of reviews that were 1, 2, 3, 4, 5-star for all Vine and non-Vine reviews.
-Then the average review star rating was determined for all Vine

-and non-Vine reviews.
-Finally, the percentage of votes that were helpful votes for both Vine and non- Vine reviews were determined.
-The data generated is in the following table:
+To determine if Vine reviews are biased, the Amazon reviews for electronic products was analyzed using SQL queries.
+The review data was analyzed to determine the percentage of reviews for each review type that were 1, 2, 3, 4, 5-star, the percentage of ratings that were 3 star or above, the average review star ratings, and the percentage of votes the catigorized the review as helpful.
+The data generated from this analysis is displayed in the following table:

 <table>
 	<thead>